SerenityOS/serenity/Documentation/NetworkBoot.md

 - The TFTP server root is `/srv/tftp/`
 - Bootloaders are located inside `/srv/tftp/boot/`
 - SerenityOS artefacts are located inside `/srv/tftp/serenity/`:
+    - The prekernel is located at `/srv/tftp/serenity/prekernel`
+        - You can find it at `Build/i686/Kernel/Prekernel/Prekernel`
     - The kernel is located at `/srv/tftp/serenity/kernel`
         - You can find it at `Build/i686/Kernel/Kernel`
     - The ramdisk is located at `/srv/tftp/serenity/ramdisk`